joelcarlson/radiomics/README.md

 mglszm(tumor)
 ```

-A matrix with the class of the texture matrix type is return, as shown here using `glcm(tumor, n_grey=4)`
+A matrix with the class of the texture matrix type is returned, as shown here using `glcm(tumor, n_grey=4)`

     #> An object of class "glcm"
     #>              1          2           3            4